 MINOR.
-A member of the family household (excluding foster children) other than the family head or spouse who is under 18 years of age.
+A member of the family other than the family head or spouse who is under 18 years of age.

 MONTHLY-ADJUSTED INCOME.
 1/12 of the Annual Income after Allowances or Adjusted Income.

 MONTHLY INCOME.
 1/12 of the Annual Income.